 Fellows earn an MBA over 22 months, completing Yale SOM’s integrated MBA core curriculum, participating in colloquia with other healthcare leaders, and taking advanced courses in management and healthcare.
 The executive MBA format, which includes classes every other weekend and four residence weeks, including one Global Network Week abroad, allows them to continue in their current roles while building business acumen and gaining valuable leadership capabilities.
 In addition, Pozen-Commonwealth Fund Fellows benefit from mentoring, domestic policy immersion trips, and hands-on project opportunities centered on health equity issues.

 The Pozen-Commonwealth Fund Fellowship was endowed by a generous gift from Robert C. Pozen, a member of the Yale Law School Class of 1972 and is also sponsored by The Commonwealth Fund and the Yale School of Management MBA for Executives program.

-Dr. Marcella Nunez-Smith, associate professor of medicine and of epidemiology at the Yale School of Medicine and associate professor of management at the Yale School of Management, is director of the Pozen-Commonwealth Fund Fellowship.
+Dr. Marcella Nunez-Smith, C.N.H.
+Long Professor of medicine and of epidemiology at the Yale School of Medicine and associate professor of management at the Yale School of Management, is co-founder and director of the Pozen-Commonwealth Fund Fellowship.

-Dr. Howard P. Forman, professor of radiology, economics, public health, and management, is the director of the MBA for Executives program and faculty director of the Healthcare area of focus and co-founder of and special advisor to the Pozen-Commonwealth Fund Fellowship.
+Dr. Howard P. Forman, professor of radiology, economics, public health, and management, is the co-founder of the MBA for Executives program and faculty director of the Healthcare area of focus and co-founder of and special advisor to the Pozen-Commonwealth Fund Fellowship.